53v3n3d4/Zukan-Icon-Theme/README.md

 - Rename it with new theme name, e.g. Default.sublime-theme
 - Maybe restart needed

-If your theme do not have settings for file_type_icon, the settings below has a hover and select effects.
+If your theme do not have settings for icon_file_type, the settings below has a hover and select effects.
 ```
 [
   {